SSNIT to save US$17 million through merger with NIA

 Meanwhile, individual SSNIT contributors could integrate their personal data with the NIA’s database system by dialing USSD Code *711*9# or visit the Trust’s website: www.ssnit.org.gh to complete the integration process.

-The integration and harmonisation of the databases of the two institutions would end on December 31, this year.
+The integration and harmonization of the databases of the two institutions would end on December 31, this year.

 Other benefits are: help in business and banking transactions, land title registration, reduce cost and time of accessing social services and facilitate sim card registration.